 Though untreated chronic hepatitis C infection often causes no symptoms at first, it’s known to make people vulnerable later on to liver disease, including cirrhosis or cancer.
-It might also increase chances of skin problems, bone disease, and possibly even dementia.
+It might also increase the chances of skin problems, bone disease, and possibly even dementia.
 And of course, leaving it untreated makes it possible for people to spread it to others.

-“As a provider, if I have to go back to my patients and tell them ‘Sorry, but your insurer denied your treatment,’ that’s only going to promote an enormous amount of anxiety and stress,” said Lo Re, “and quite frankly, it provokes distrust of the healthcare system and even of me.
-That’s an important opportunity for patient engagement, education, and a cure that’s now irrevocably lost.“
+“As a provider, if I have to go back to my patients and tell them ‘Sorry, but your insurer denied your treatment,’ that’s only going to promote an enormous amount of anxiety and stress,” added Lo Re, “and quite frankly, it provokes distrust of the healthcare system and even of me.
+That’s an important opportunity for patient engagement, education, and a cure that’s now irrevocably lost.”

 Despite these frustrations, the drugs have allowed us to imagine a world in which hepatitis C is completely eradicated.
 A 2016 report estimated that we could end the disease within the US by 2030, so long as at least 260,000 people receive proper treatment every year.
 But fewer than 10 percent of people diagnosed with chronic hepatitis C have received DAA therapy, according to Lo Re, putting us far short of that goal.
 It’s thought at least 3.5 million people have chronic hepatitis C in the US, though only half actually know they are infected.
 And the opioid crisis has likely only led to more cases, since drug use that involves sharing needles (as can be the case with heroin use) can help spread the virus further.
 Worldwide, 130 million to 150 million people carry the disease, and it kills as many as 500,000 people annually.